xmh0511/webserver-rs/README.md

 An out-of-the-box web server that is encapsulated based on salvo.

 ### Use DataBase (sea-orm)
+1. Add `sea-orm` dependency in your Cargo.toml

-1. Enable one of the following features, depending on what you need
+2. Enable one of the following features or multiple, depending on what kind of databases you need
 > - mysql
 > - sqlite
 > - postgres

-2. Run the following command if you want to use database
+3. Run the following command, see [sea-orm documentation](https://www.sea-ql.org/SeaORM/docs/generate-entity/sea-orm-cli/)
 > - sea-orm-cli generate entity -o src/model

-3. Import the generated model in your `main.rs` file
+4. Import the generated model in your `main.rs` file
 > - mod model;

 ### Use Http3